michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 Speech synthesis - like Speech recognition but other side - we take text and convert it into speech e.g GPS.
 Text to speech API.

 Text translation - translate text or documens to another language.
-Azure AI translator is only focused on text-to-text translation, it supports over 90 langauges.
+Azure AI translator is ONLY focused on text-to-text translation, it supports over 90 langauges.
 Also we cna translate documents to another language, extension doesn't matter e.g pdf, excel, word.
 You can also create custom translation.

 Additional features:
 * Automatic language detection,